truera/trulens/trulens_eval/examples/README.md

         - `llama_index_pinecone_comparecontrast.ipynb`

-            Using llama-index to compare and contrast cities using their wikipedia articles.
+            Using llama-index and pinecone to compare and contrast cities using their wikipedia articles.

 - `app_with_human_feedback.py`